HotDB-Community/hotdb-documents/docs/en/v2.5.6/visual-idc.md

 ## Historical records

-Operations including switching the active center, repairing the IDC, removing the IDC, switching (inside the IDC), and rebuilding (inside the IDC) will be recorded in the compute node cluster\--\> historical records.
+Operations including switching the active center, repairing the IDC, removing the IDC, switching (inside the IDC), and rebuilding (inside the IDC) will be recorded in the compute node cluster--> historical records.

 ![](assets/visual-idc/image54.png)